-- College credit courses with an emphasis on the General Education requirements offered at each base during FCCJ's regular terms and additional six-week terms. - Classes offered on base in a sequential program, enabling enrollment throughout the year in the Associate in Arts and Associate in Science programs. - A full range of counseling, registration and orientation services, including entry placement testing. - Liaison with the military educational service officers to assist students in the use of the military service financial aid programs. - Non-college credit courses for students desiring to upgrade career and occupational skills or seeking personal enrichment.
+- college credit courses with an emphasis on the General Education requirements offered at each base during FCCJ's regular terms and additional six-week terms. - classes offered on base in a sequential program, enabling enrollment throughout the year in the associate in arts and selected associate in science programs, - a full range of advising, registration and orientation services, including entry placement testing, - liaison with the military educational service officers to assist students in the use of the military service financial aid programs, and non-college credit courses for students desiring to upgrade career and occupational skills or seeking personal enrichment.